voytekh/MacOSReinstall/README.md

 - Add Kerberos configuration (command line/Intune script)
 - Config Internet Account from the command line
 - Check Point Endpoint Security VPN needs deep dive for the correct configuration
-- Set "Open using Rosetta" from the command line for Simply Sign Desktop
+- Set "Open using Rosetta" from the command line for Adobe Acrobat Reader (without this, SimplySign does not work!)

 ---